refinedev/refine/documentation/docs/core/providers/audit-log-provider/index.md

 :::info

-**refine** returns the `previousData` from the react-query cache if it can find it, returns `undefined` otherwise.
+**Refine** returns the `previousData` from the react-query cache if it can find it, returns `undefined` otherwise.

 :::

 </TabItem>
 <TabItem value="delete">

-When a record is deleted, refine automatically sends an event to `create` method like this:
+When a record is deleted, Refine automatically sends an event to `create` method like this:

 ```json
 {